petaSk98/Brackify-Feedback/README.md

 ### Comments posted by the app

-Brackify uses Reddit comments as a transparent, public audit trail.
-Comments are organized to keep the post's comment section clean.

-**Tournament thread** — When you set up a tournament, the app creates a dedicated thread under the post.
-All tournament-related activity is posted as replies under this thread:

-- **Community submissions announcement** — posted when community submissions are enabled.
-- **Submission comments** — posted by each user when they publish their entries.
-Lists all published entry names.
-- **Update and audit replies** — posted under the submitter's comment when entries are added, renamed, or removed.
+Brackify posts comments to keep everything transparent and traceable:

-- **Anchor comment** — posted when the tournament starts, with the organizer's entries and tournament details.
+- When the tournament starts, an announcement comment is posted with the entry list and rules.
+- When community members publish their entries, a comment is posted under the tournament thread.
+- When entries are renamed or removed, a reply is posted under the original submission comment.
-- **Round recaps** — posted automatically after each round closes, showing all matchup results.
+- After each round, a recap comment shows all matchup results.

-**Top-level comments** — These are posted directly under the post as regular comments:

-- **Results comment** — the organizer can post a personal message with final results when the tournament ends.
-- **Share my picks** — voters can share their voting record and accuracy.
+- When the tournament ends, you can post your own results comment or share your picks.

-Before any comment is posted under your name, you see a preview and must confirm it.
-Drafts are private — only you can see your unpublished entries, and nothing is posted until you explicitly publish.
+All tournament-related comments are grouped under a single thread to keep the comment section clean.
+Before anything is posted under your name, you'll see a preview and must confirm it.

 ---

 ## Limits and Tips

 - **2–64 entries** per tournament.
 Drafts don't count toward the cap until published.
-- **Odd numbers are fine** — one entry gets a BYE (free pass).
-No entry can receive more than one BYE per tournament.
-The app assigns BYEs fairly, preferring entries with stronger win records.
+- **Odd numbers are fine** — one entry gets a free pass to the next round.
+No entry gets more than one free pass per tournament.
+Free passes are given to the strongest performer from the previous round.
 - **Unique names required** — every published entry must have a unique name (case-insensitive).
 Checked at publish time and when renaming.
 - **Images are resized** automatically.
 Maximum upload size is 20 MB.
 - **Round duration** — 1 to 24 hours per round, with optional per-round overrides.